 We found 6 neurologists who accept Aetna Leap Everyday near Sellersville, PA.

-Dr. Richard Buckler's specialty is neurology (brain & spinal cord disease).
-He attended medical school at the University of Pennsylvania School of Medicine and MCP Hahnemann School of Medicine.
-For his professional training, Dr. Buckler completed a residency program at a hospital affiliated with the University of Massachusetts.
-Patients rated Dr. Buckler highly, giving him an average of 4.5 stars out of 5.
-He takes United Healthcare Platinum, United Healthcare Navigate, and Coventry, as well as other insurance carriers.
+Dr. Richard Buckler is a specialist in neurology (brain & spinal cord disease).
+His patients gave him an average rating of 4.5 out of 5 stars.
+He honors several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
+After completing medical school at the University of Pennsylvania School of Medicine and MCP Hahnemann School of Medicine, Dr. Buckler performed his residency at a hospital affiliated with the University of Massachusetts.
 He is professionally affiliated with Abington Health.
-Dr. Buckler's practice is open to new patients.
+He has an open panel.

 Conditions / Treatments